oskarkorczak/algebraic-structures-auto-proving/README.md

 Most prominent algebraic structures are listed below and have their proofs in the code, as per examples in each section.

+### [Grupoid (aka Magma)][magma]
+Grupoid/Magma consists of a set equipped with a single binary operation that must be closed (total binary operator) by definition.
+No other properties are imposed.

+Incidentally, naming convention is fairly inconsistent especially in this case.
+You may read about Magma origin [here][magma-mathoverflow-term-origin] and [here][magma-ethymology].
+Also, it is interesting how French preserved [various magma term meanings][magma-fr-dict], which did not happen in many other languages.

+###### Examples

+* (RoShamBo, throw) aka (RockPaperScissors, throw)

 ### [Quasigroup][quasigroup]
 Quasigroup consists of a set equipped with a single binary operation that must be close and operation is invertible.